If you’re like most, your fear of the dentist likely stems from a fear of pain. Right?

 Dentists use a combination of sedation and anesthetic to keep you relaxed and pain-free throughout your procedure.
 Many patients leave the appointment with little to no memory of their treatment and feel good afterward.

 And if you froze at the word “anesthetic,” don’t worry.
-Depending on your level or type of fear, there are various sedation dentistry options available from oral sedation to IV sedation.
+Depending on your level or type of fear, there are various sedation dentistry options available from inhalation sedation, oral sedation to IV sedation.

 All of these options serve the purpose of making you relaxed and comfortable – eliminating the fear of pain.